stereokai/amok/readme.markdown

   disable remote debugger
 ```

-Any extra arguments will be passed along with the invocation to BUNDLER,
+Any extra arguments following the `--` terminator, will be passed along with the invocation to the source bundler if one is specified.
-use -- to terminate argument parsing.

 ## Environment Variables
 ```